noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Overall, the claim that Electromagnetic radiation around the home, such as inductive chargers or Wi-Fi, is dangerous to human health is partially true.
 While there is evidence to suggest that the waves emitted from Wi-Fi

-This investigation aimed to answer the research questionL
+This investigation aimed to answer the research question
 ## Evaluation
 ### Evaluation of research process, claims and conclusions